ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-2013-stats.rst

 Our growth in page views has always been crazy to me.
-It was somewhere in mid-2011 that Read the Docs went from a hobby project, into something many projects depended on.
+It was somewhere in mid-2011 that Read the Docs went from a hobby project, into something projects depended on.
 This growth has never stopped, and today a large number of important projects depend on Read the Docs.